|

 I have just recommended that he should drink less.

-They decided that they should tell everything to the
+They decided that they should tell everything to the authorities concerned.

-A verb + that + a subject + should indicates that it would
+A verb + that + a subject + should indicates that it would be a sensible or necessary thing to do.

-a The lieutenant ordered that the sergeant __________ train his
+a The lieutenant ordered that the sergeant __________ train his men every day.

 b Mr Perkins advised that I __________ read more often.

-c He proposed that we __________ clear the dishes away while he
+c He proposed that we __________ clear the dishes away while he did the washing-up.

 d We urged that he __________ study for a degree.

-e He demanded that the meeting __________ be postponed, as not
+e He demanded that the meeting __________ be postponed, as not all the members were present.

 37 Examples:

-If you should need further details, do not hesitate to
+If you should46 need further details, do not hesitate to contact us.
+In case47 you should have a breakdown, telephone this number.

-He didn’t tell her so that/in order that she should not ask
+He didn't tell her so that/in order that49 she should not ask any questions about it.

 a He had a crib in case he __________ need it in the examination.

-b He didn’t blab to the press lest they __________ take
+b He didn't blab to the press lest they __________ take reprisals.

 c If it __________ hail tomorrow, please take my flowerpots in.

-d __________ you require any of our latest models, please let
+d __________ you require any of our latest models, please let us know.

-e He brought some balloons home so that his children __________
+e He brought some balloons home so that his children __________ play with them.

 38 Revision exercise.

-a You __________ look on the bright side of things. (a piece
+a You __________ look on the bright side of things. (a piece of advice)

-b The weather forecaster said this morning that it __________
+b The weather forecaster said this morning that it __________ snow in some nothern parts of the country.

-‘He __________ have slunk away when we were not looking!
-Let’s
+"He __________ have slunk away when we were not looking!
+Let's go and look for him."

-‘I guess you’re right!’
+"I guess you're right!"

 d Now you (not) __________ unsay what you have just said.
-A deal
+A deal is a deal.

-e ‘I __________ take a laxative, as I’ve got awful constipation.’
+e "I __________ take a laxative, as I've got awful constipation."

-‘It’s not surprising that you __________ be constipated, you
+"It's not surprising that you __________ be constipated, you never eat fibre or fruit."

 f __________ I put the rubbish bin out now, mum?
-I’m finishing
+I'm finishing my homework. (not) __________ I do it later?

 g You __________ do as your heart tells you. (a bit of advice)

-h ‘We’ve brought a tray of cakes.’
+h "We've brought a tray of cakes."

-‘You __________ have brought anything.
-We bought plenty of
+"You __________ have brought anything.
+We bought plenty of sweets this morning, but thanks anyway."

 i You __________ do it this way.
 (This is the way I want it.)

 j Why __________ it run aground?
-I think everything will go
+I think everything will go according to plan.

-k It’s important that she __________ be kept at bay.
-She
+k It's important that she __________ be kept at bay.
+She __________ ruin our plans.

 l He didn’t go there lest he __________ be discovered.